Who are you, and what do you do?

-For media consumption I have a Raspberry Pi hooked up to a 40" Samsung Series 8 LED TV.
+For media consumption I have a Raspberry Pi and a Google Chromecast hooked up to a 40" Samsung Series 8 LED TV.
 All the media is loaded onto a Netgear ReadyNAS Ultra-4 with enough space to last well into the future.
 To control the TV and XBMC I use the awesome Logitech Harmony 600 universal remote.
 I cannot recommend these remotes enough.
 The living room also houses a Sonos Play:5 for streaming music and a Play:1 upstairs in the bedroom.

 And what software?